-As sinful human beings we can easily justify sin, like the hungry thief in these two verses.
-But God has promised that He will never allow anything in our lives that will force us to sin (1 Cor.
-10.13.
+As sinful human beings, we can easily justify sin like the hungry thief in these two verses.
+But God has promised that if we are believers He will never allow anything in our lives that will force us to sin (1 Cor.
+10.13).
 Instead, we’re to rely on God and respond in ways that glorify Him.

 In the coming days, we’ll talk about how to shine the light of Christ, how some of us might be trying to make minimum payments on sin when the debt has been paid, sheep and goats in the church, and what it really means to be a friend of God.